Connecting Talent to Opportunity Across the Aerozone

 What This Looks Like in Action

-• With Curtiss-Wright, we’ve had conversations about roles like wiring harness assemblers, and we’ve also explored wage competitiveness and how to better position those opportunities.
+• With Curtiss-Wright, we’ve had conversations about roles like wiring harness assemblers, and we’ve also explored wage competitiveness and other ways to better position those opportunities within the market.

-• With Brewer-Garrett, we’re strengthening connections to HVAC training programs to support both immediate hiring and long-term pipeline needs.
+• With Brewer-Garrett, we’re strengthening connections to HVAC training programs to support both immediate hiring and long-term workforce development.

 • Companies like Dearborn are posting opportunities on the Aerozone Jobs Platform, helping increase visibility and access for local candidates.

-• And partners like Argonaut, CSU, Tri-C, Lorain County JVS, and Polaris are looking for more direct ways to connect students to real employer needs, not just general career exploration.
+• And partners like Argonaut, CSU, Tri-C, Lorain County Community College, Lorain County JVS, Max Hayes, and Polaris are looking for more direct ways to connect students to real employer needs, not just general career exploration.

 What started as a conversation around hiring challenges has quickly turned into action.

-Momentive Technologies is now connected with Greater Cleveland Works for candidate sourcing and access to training resources, engaged with Lorain County JVS to build a workforce pipeline, and exploring training alignment through Cleveland State University’s TransDigm Advanced Manufacturing Center.
+Momentive Technologies is now connected with Greater Cleveland Works for candidate sourcing and workforce resources, engaged with Lorain County JVS to build a workforce pipeline, and exploring training alignment through Cleveland State University’s TransDigm Advanced Manufacturing Center.

-The result: Lorain County JVS to explore a pathway for high-demand high-voltage electrical roles, a critical need for their operations.
-And partners like Threescore Agency, helping attract experienced, out-of-town talent back to Northeast Ohio for these highly skilled positions.
+The result is active collaboration around high-demand, high-voltage electrical roles that are critical to Momentive’s operations.
+At the same time, partners like Threescore Agency are helping attract experienced, out-of-town talent back to Northeast Ohio for these highly skilled positions.

 We’ve also connected Momentive to Cleveland State University’s Ohio Export Assistance Program, providing access to student interns focused on global trade and export operations, along with grant support to help offset wages.

-This has already resulted in the hiring of a Cleveland State University student to support international market expansion—turning a connection into immediate impact.
-The program is also helping Momentive navigate tariffs and shifting global trade dynamics, providing real-time support as they grow internationally.
+This has already resulted in the hiring of a Cleveland State University student supporting international market expansion and helping navigate global trade dynamics and tariffs in real time.

-Just as important, this internship is building a pipeline for future talent.
+Just as important, this internship is helping create a long-term pipeline for future talent.
 With the student entering their senior year, this creates a clear pathway to full-time roles such as Trade Compliance Analyst and other supply chain-focused positions, directly aligning with Momentive’s ongoing hiring needs.

-Momentive currently has over 20 open positions posted on the Aerozone Jobs Platform, ranging from skilled trades and maintenance roles to engineering, HR, administrative, and technical positions, highlighting both immediate hiring needs and long-term workforce demand.
+Today Momentive currently has a variety of open positions posted on the Aerozone Jobs Platform, ranging from skilled trades and maintenance roles to engineering, HR, administrative, and technical positions, highlighting both immediate hiring needs and long-term workforce demand.

-This is what it looks like when employers, educators, and workforce partners are aligned around real hiring needs.
+This is what it looks like when employers, educators, and workforce organization, and economic development partners are aligned around real hiring needs.

 Why This Matters

-When employers are engaged, expectations are clear, and partners are aligned, we start to see a stronger connection between:
+When employers are engaged, expectations are clear, and partners are aligned, we begin to see a stronger connection between:

 interest → training → employment → retention → growth